 Puritans Your relationship to the New England Pilgrims is more than a highlight of your family tree in America; it's the bedrock foundation.
 You can read their individual stories, in reference number order, in the post called "Your New England colonial roots (individuals)", and I put the Puritans' general history in "Your Puritan roots (history)" Please do read the history post; everything else will mean more and make more sense in context.

-You have at least XXX direct ancestors who arrived in Plymouth Colony, Massachusetts Bay Colony, or other settlements in Puritan New England before 1640, when emigration from England stopped during its civil war.
+You have at least XXX direct ancestors who arrived in Puritan New England before 1640, when emigration from England stopped during its civil war.
 Your ancestors were among the earliest to settle the Plymouth Colony, with the first I could document coming in July 1623 (the Mayflower landed in November 1620).
 Your ancestors were also among the earliest to settle Massachusetts Bay Colony (the Clapp, Bartlett, Hull, and Phelps families and others all arrived in 1630); and the earliest to head out to western Massachusetts and Connecticut (which is how they got in the way of things like the Deerfield Massacre).

 Because the Puritans placed high value on learning and education, their communities maintained literacy rates among both men and women that would be the envy of many nations today, never mind in the 16th century.
 Consequence: They left behind lots of records, both official and personal.
 I could collect on this blog only a fraction of the information that is now online.
 A few highlights:

 Are we descended from anyone who was on the Mayflower?
-Not that I can see, although you do have some ancestors who were with the Mayflower Puritans in the Netherlands, before any came to America.
-Your 10G grandfather, Jacob Hurst #3085, married a Dutch girl, Gartend Bennister #3086 while the band was in Leiden, but they did not jump on the first boat out.
+Not that I can see, although you do have some ancestors who were with that band of Puritans while they were in the Netherlands before coming to America.
+Our guys didn't jump on the first boat out.
+Your 10G grandfather, Jacob Hurst #3085, married a Dutch girl, Gartend Bennister #3086 while the band was in Leiden.

 If anyone can ever identify the ancestors of Mary Sanford #52, they will surely find many more inspiring stories of New England's founding generations and might find a Mayflower ancestor.
 Her unknown forebears are huge hole in what we know of our Puritan ancestry.